 - 1 cup blueberries

 - Place the dry ingredients in a large bowl and stir to combine.
+(For the gluten free flour, use my favorite gluten free flour blend recipe - see notes below - or you could also use store bought such as Bob's Red Mill.)
 Set aside.

 - In a medium bowl, stir together the milk and lemon juice.
 Add the beaten eggs and stir to combine.
 Pour into flour mixture.
 Add melted butter and mix until combined.
 Fold in the blueberries, sugar, and lemon zest.
 Pour the batter into the prepared muffin pan.
 Bake for 25-30 minutes.
-Makes a dozen muffins.
+Makes 6 over-sized muffins or 8-10 standard sized muffins.

 All text and images © Lise Ode for Mom Loves Baking.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Disclaimer: Nutrition information shown is not guaranteed to be accurate.
 This post may contain affiliate links.